dbt-labs/docs.getdbt.com/website/docs/tutorial/5-deploy-your-project.md

 3. Push your changes to your repository: `git push`

 <Alert type="warning">
 We just pushed straight to master 😬!
-We **always** use a git flow when working on dbt projects, and recommend you do too!
+We <strong>always</strong> use a git flow when working on dbt projects, and recommend you do too!
 </Alert>

 ## Connect dbt Cloud to your repository
 Connecting dbt Cloud to your repository will allow you to have the latest code whenever your dbt project runs.

 <Alert type="info">
-This step only applies to folks who use the dbt CLI to develop their project. **If you developed your project in dbt Cloud, you can skip this step!**
+This step only applies to folks who use the dbt CLI to develop their project. <strong>If you developed your project in dbt Cloud, you can skip this step!</strong>
 </Alert>

 <LoomVideo id="48abd56ec909405cbc76f4946e930a43" />

 1. Create a dbt Cloud account [here](https://cloud.getdbt.com/signup/).
 If your organization already has a dbt Cloud account, ask an admin to add you as a Developer.
 2. If you created a new account, a new project should automatically be created.
   If you were added to an existing account:
     * Click the hamburger menu, then `Account Settings`, then `Projects`.
     * Name your project "dbt Tutorial", and click `Save`.
 There's no need to fill in the other details.
     * Click the hamburger menu, and then `Home`.
     * Switch the project in the header bar to your new "dbt Tutorial" project.
 3. Complete the onboarding flow:
     * Connect to BigQuery using the credentials file from the [Setting Up](docs/setting-up) page.
-    * Add a repository -- choose the GitHub integration, and connect to your `dbt-tutorial` repo.
+    * Add a repository — choose the GitHub integration, and connect to your `dbt-tutorial` repository that we set up on the [Create a Project](docs/create-a-project-dbt-cli) page.

 ## Create a deployment environment
 <LoomVideo id="bb6ea5b628ef4d019f9167f6ddf738cc" />

 1. Click the hamburger menu, and then `Home`
-2. Under "Deployment Environments" select "create a new one"
+2. Under "Deployment Environments" select "Create a new one"
 3. Name your deployment environment (e.g. "Production")
 4. Add a target dataset (e.g. "analytics") -- this is the dataset that dbt will build into.
 For other warehouses this is usually named "schema"

 ## Create and run a job
 _See above video_